Wellington Management Foundation

 Overview

 The Wellington Management Foundation was established in 1992 as an independent corporate foundation funded by Wellington Management Company and its current and former employees.
 The Foundation operates on the belief that "education is a critical lever in creating opportunities for equitable outcomes."
-In 2022, the Foundation contributed $12,695,000 in grants to nonprofit organizations, supporting 92 domestic organizations and 16 foreign organizations.
-By 2023, it funded 84 domestic organizations and 16 foreign organizations with grants ranging from $30,000 to $1,026,000.
+In 2022, the Foundation contributed $12,695,000 in grants to nonprofit organisations, supporting 92 domestic organisations and 16 foreign organisations.
+By 2023, it funded 84 domestic organisations and 16 foreign organisations with grants ranging from $30,000 to $1,026,000.
 In 2024, the Foundation distributed $5.87 million across various grant mechanisms.
-The Foundation has a distinctive employee-driven model, with Wellington Management staff volunteering to conduct due diligence on applications and build long-term relationships with funded organizations.
+The Foundation has a distinctive employee-driven model, with Wellington Management staff volunteering to conduct due diligence on applications and build long-term relationships with funded organisations.
 Wellington Management Company provides operating expenses, office space, investment advisory services, and administrative support to the Foundation at no charge.

 Funding Priorities